rickstaa/livepeer-setup/monitoring/README.md

 # Monitoring

-Welcome to my LivePeer monitoring setup.
-Following the insightful guidance of this [forum post](https://forum.livepeer.org/t/guide-transcoder-monitoring-with-prometheus-grafana), my monitoring setup is a blend of precision and efficiency, covering both transcoder and system performance.
+Welcome to the LivePeer setup of the [transcode.ninja](https://transcode.ninja/) orchestrator.
+Following the insightful guidance of this [forum post](https://forum.livepeer.org/t/guide-transcoder-monitoring-with-prometheus-grafana), our monitoring setup is a blend of precision and efficiency, covering both transcoder and system performance.

 ## Monitoring Arsenal